 Using Sum It Up in Lessons

-Teaching students how to sum it up can be applied to the following lessons:
+Teach students how to sum it up in lessons like:

 - Learning vocabulary